Unlinked monotone regression: Fenchel Optimality Conditions

-\section{Fenchel optimality conditions}
+\section{Fenchel Optimality Conditions}

 In view of the computational section below, we derive in this section the optimality conditions related to the optimization problem defining the estimator $\widehat{m}_n$.
 Recall that by Assumption A0, the covariates $X_1, \ldots, X_n$ are assumed to belong to $[0,1]$.
 In the following, we denote by $\widehat{m}_n$ a piecewise constant and right-continuous solution to \eqref{Minim2}, see Proposition \ref{prop: exist}.
-For $1 \le p \le n$, we write $\widehat m_1 < \ldots < \widehat m_p$ for the distinct values taken by $\widehat{m}_n$ on $[0,1]$. \\
+For some $1 \le p \le n$, we write $ \mn{n}{1}< \ldots < \mn{n}{p}$ for the distinct values taken by $\widehat{m}_n$ on $[0,1]$.
+We will use the following assumption on the density $\phie$.